cbsteh/Sawit.jl/README.md

 - `weather filename`: name of daily weather file
 - `output filename`: name of file where model output will be saved. "-daily" and "-annual" will be appended to the given file name for daily and annual output, respectively
 - `co2_path`: see comments for the `CCfn` function in the `mi.cc.jl` file, usually set as "past" for historical ambient CO2 levels
-- `ta_path`: see comments for the `CCfn` function in the `mi.cc.jl` file, usually set as "0" for no air temperature change
+- `ta_path`: see comments for the `CCfn` function in the `mi.cc.jl` file.
+If set to "0", air temperature in the weather file will be read without change.
-- `wind_path`: see comments for the `CCfn` function in the `mi.cc.jl` file, usually set as "0" for no wind speed change
+- `wind_path`: see comments for the `CCfn` function in the `mi.cc.jl` file,If set to "0", wind speed in the weather file will be read without change.
-- `rain_path`: see comments for the `CCfn` function in the `mi.cc.jl` file, usually set as "0" for no rainfall amount change
+- `rain_path`: see comments for the `CCfn` function in the `mi.cc.jl` file.
+If set to "0", rainfall in the weather file will be read without change.
 - `site latitude`: latitude of site (decimal degrees)
 - `weather station hgt`: height of weather station from ground (m)
 - `year`: year of field planting
-- `month`: month of field planting (Jan=1, Feb=2,…,Dec=12)
+- `month`: month of field planting (enter 1 for Jan, 2 for Feb, …, 12 for Dec)
 - `day`: day of field planting
 - `tree age`: age of tree at field planting date (days), usually 365 days (for one year old)
-- `planting density`: planting density or standing palms per hectare (palms/ha)
+- `planting density`: planting density or no. of palms per hectare (palms/ha)
 - `trunk height`: height of the trunk at field planting (m), usually set to 0
-- `thinning planting density`: thinning planting density (palms/ha) (-1 for no thinning)
+- `thinning planting density`: thin to this final planting density (palms/ha) (-1 for no thinning)
-- `thinning tree age`: age of tree when thinning (days)
+- `thinning tree age`: age of tree when thinning was done (days); ignored if `thinning planting density` is set to -1
-- `female prob`: probability getting female flowers (0 - 1), where 0 is never female and 1 is always female, 0.5 is 50-50 chance of female
+- `female prob`: probability of getting female flowers (0 - 1), where 0 is never female and 1 is always female, 0.5 is 50-50 chance of female
 - `pinnae wgt`: initial pinnae dry weight (kg DM/palm) at time of field planting
-- `rachis wgt`: initial rachis dry weight (kg DM/palm)
+- `rachis wgt`: initial rachis dry weight (kg DM/palm) at time of field planting
-- `trunk wgt`: initial trunk dry weight (kg DM/palm)
+- `trunk wgt`: initial trunk dry weight (kg DM/palm) at time of field planting
-- `roots wgt`: initial roots dry weight (kg DM/palm)
+- `roots wgt`: initial roots dry weight (kg DM/palm) at time of field planting
-- `maleflo wgt`: initial male flowers dry weight (kg DM/palm)
+- `maleflo wgt`: initial male flowers dry weight (kg DM/palm) at time of field planting
-- `femaflo wgt`: initial female flowers dry weight (kg DM/palm)
+- `femaflo wgt`: initial female flowers dry weight (kg DM/palm) at time of field planting
-- `bunches wgt`: initial bunches dry weight (kg DM/palm)
+- `bunches wgt`: initial bunches dry weight (kg DM/palm) at time of field planting
-- `no. of intervals`: no. of subintervals per day for daily water integration (at least 100)
+- `no. of intervals`: no. of subintervals per day for daily soil water flow integration (set to 100 or more time steps in a day)
-- `rooting depth`: initial rooting depth (m)
+- `rooting depth`: initial rooting depth (m) at time of field planting
 - `max. rate rooting depth`: max. rate of increase in rooting depth (m/day)
 - `has watertable`: `true` for water table presence, else `false` for none
-- `no. of soil layers`: no. of soil layers (need at least 2)
+- `no. of soil layers`: no. of soil layers (at least 2)
 - `layers`: soil layer properties, where each layer comprises four parameters, which are:
     - `thick`: layer thickness (m)
     - `vwc`: initial volumetric soil water content (m3/m3)
     - `clay`: amount of clay in the layer (%)
     - `sand`: amount of sand in the layer (%)
+    - note: if you have 3 soil layers, you will need 3 sets of `’thick`, `vwc`, `clay`, and `sand` parameters for each soil layer.
+See model input file `input.json` for example.
-- `sla`: table of tree age vs. specific leaf area (m2 leaf/kg DM leaf)
+- `sla`: table of tree age vs. specific leaf area (m2 leaf/kg DM leaf); normally use default
-- `pinnae n`: table of tree age vs. pinnae N content (fraction)
+- `pinnae n`: table of tree age vs. pinnae N content (fraction); normally use default
-- `pinnae m`: table of tree age vs. pinnae mineral content (fraction)
+- `pinnae m`: table of tree age vs. pinnae mineral content (fraction); normally use default
-- `rachis n`: table of tree age vs. rachis N content (fraction)
+- `rachis n`: table of tree age vs. rachis N content (fraction); normally use default
-- `rachis m`: table of tree age vs. rachis mineral content (fraction)
+- `rachis m`: table of tree age vs. rachis mineral content (fraction); normally use default
-- `roots n`: table of tree age vs. roots N content (fraction)
+- `roots n`: table of tree age vs. roots N content (fraction); normally use default
-- `roots m`: table of tree age vs. roots mineral content (fraction)
+- `roots m`: table of tree age vs. roots mineral content (fraction); normally use default
-- `trunk n`: table of tree age vs. trunk N content (fraction)
+- `trunk n`: table of tree age vs. trunk N content (fraction); normally use default
-- `trunk m`: table of tree age vs. trunk mineral content (fraction)
+- `trunk m`: table of tree age vs. trunk mineral content (fraction); normally use default

 Refer to model input file `input.json` for sample model input entries.
 You would normally change only a few of these entries, keeping the rest at their default values.

 ## Daily weather file
 Daily weather file for a given site must be prepared.
 The file must have at least four daily weather parameters: min. and max. air temperature (deg.
-Celcius), mean daily wind speed (m/s), and daily rainfall amount (mm).
+Celsius), mean daily wind speed (m/s), and daily rainfall amount (mm).
 Refer to the sample Merlimau weather file `merlimau-wthr.csv`.

 Weather data must be arranged by rows to represent the weather for each day, and each column represents the weather properties.
 All values are separated by comma (comma-delimited values or CSV).
 The weather file must be in plain text format.